(Updated March 2026)

-It’s also the moment to look back properly: the days that went well, the birds that kept you honest, and the people who make it happen.
-A good shoot day relies on more than the line in the field.
-Gamekeepers, pickers-up, dog handlers and hosts put in months of planning, and January is a fair time to recognise that effort.
+It is also a good time to look back properly: the days that went well, the birds that kept you honest, and the people who make a shoot day work.
+Keepers, pickers-up, dog handlers and hosts put in months of effort behind the scenes, and January is often the right moment to recognise that work.

 The season is closing, but the calendar still matters

-Many shooters also try to fit in one final day, partly for the sport, partly for the tradition of finishing well.
-If that last weekend comes off, it sets the tone for the months ahead: calm, focused, and ready to learn.
+Many shooters also try to fit in one final day, partly for the sport and partly for the habit of finishing well.
+If that last weekend comes off, it often sets the tone for the months ahead.

-One of the simplest wins in January is sorting the admin early.
-If your gun is due for a service, book it in soon after your final day rather than leaving it until summer, when lead times can stretch.
-Use a qualified gunsmith, follow the maker’s guidance, and do not store a gun for months if you already know something feels off.
+One of the simplest jobs in January is dealing with the admin early.
+If your gun is due a service, book it in soon after your final day instead of leaving it until summer, when lead times can stretch.
+Use a qualified gunsmith, follow the maker’s guidance, and do not leave a gun in storage for months if something already feels wrong.

-It’s also worth checking licences, permissions, insurance dates, and any club membership renewals.
-None of it is glamorous, but it avoids last-minute problems when the season returns.
+It is also worth checking certificates, permissions, insurance dates and any club membership renewals.
+None of it is glamorous, but it avoids the usual last-minute problems when the season returns.

 Clean, dry, store: looking after kit properly

-Wet hedgerows, muddy gateways and sudden showers can take their toll.
-January is ideal for checking what needs repair, what needs replacing, and what needs a clean and a proper dry before storage.
+Wet hedgerows, muddy gateways and sudden showers all leave their mark.
+January is a sensible time to check what needs repair, what needs replacing and what simply needs cleaning and drying before it goes into storage.

-- Hang jackets and breeks to air fully before they go back into a cupboard.
+- Hang jackets and breeks so they dry fully before going back into a cupboard.

-- Empty pockets (cartridges, spent cases, whistle, earplugs) and check seams and zips.
+- Empty pockets and check seams, buttons and zips.

 - Inspect straps, buckles and stitching on bags and slips.

-- Restock the small items you always forget until the morning of a shoot.
+- Restock the small items that always seem to disappear before a shoot morning.

-If you’re topping up the practical pieces that get used every season, start with cartridge bags, gun slips and shooting accessories and build from there based on what actually leaves the house most often.
+If you are topping up the practical pieces that get used every season, the shooting accessories collection and gun slips and cases collection are the most useful places to begin.

 Keep your technique ticking over with winter clays

-The gap between driven days and the following season can feel long, but it’s also a chance to practise without pressure.
-A steady session at a clay ground can help with timing, footwork, gun mount consistency, and reading a target line.
-If you can, book in with an instructor for one focused session rather than repeating the same habits for months.
+The gap between driven days and the following season can feel long, but it is also useful.
+A steady clay session helps with timing, footwork, gun mount consistency and reading a target line.
+If you can, one focused lesson with an instructor often does more than months of repeating the same habits.

 Eye comfort and safe visibility in changing light

-January light can be flat, bright, or suddenly shifting through clouds.
+January light can be flat one minute and bright the next.
 Clear vision matters, and so does impact protection.
-If your current set-up fogs, pinches, or simply feels tired, consider updating your shooting glasses and eye protection so you’re ready for both clay sessions and field days later in the year.
+If your current set-up fogs, pinches or simply feels tired, it may be time to update your shooting eye protection for both clay sessions and future field days.

-Fit matters as much as tint: eyewear should sit securely, work with ear protection, and not distract you when you mount the gun.
+Fit matters as much as lens tint.
+Eyewear should sit securely, work with ear defenders and not distract you when mounting the gun.

-Understanding that a year-round effort gives more context to what happens on a shoot day.
-It also helps explain why some days are more complex than others, and why steady, responsible management matters.
+That year-round effort gives more context to what happens on a shoot day.
+It also explains why responsible management matters well beyond the days when guns are actually in the field.

 Clothing that earns its keep, season after season

 January is a sensible time to be honest about comfort.
-If a jacket restricted movement, if a layer held onto damp, or if your trousers never quite fitted over boots, make a note now while you still remember the details.
+If a jacket restricted movement, if a layer held onto damp, or if your trousers never quite worked over boots, make a note now while the details are still fresh.

 A good finish, and a better start

-Before the season fades out completely, there’s often one last weekend calling you back to the field.
-If you do go, take a moment to enjoy it: the dogs working, the sound of the line settling, the small routines that make a day feel right.
+Before the season fades out completely, there is often one final weekend still calling you back out.
+If you do go, enjoy it for what it is: the dogs working, the line settling, and the small routines that make a day in the field feel right.

-Then, when the car is unpacked and the boots are drying by the door, January can do what it does best: give you a clean, calm window to plan the year with purpose.
+Then, once the car is unpacked and the boots are drying by the door, January can do what it does best.
+It gives you a calm stretch to sort the practical jobs, learn from the season just gone and head into the year better prepared.